 Review code provided

-Bertram Fiddle is an exceptionally easy game.
-All the puzzles are extremely logical and obvious.
-This, part one of two, took me just over one hour to complete.
-It costs £4.99 currently through the Switch eShop, good value for money?
-Maybe not, however, I enjoyed my short time with this game.
-The graphical style is lovely, with a nod to cartoon network visuals, the voice acting is great and this coupled with sometimes genuinely funny dialogue, distracts you from the basic nature of the game.
-Designed to be played on a touchscreen, this is exactly how you should play it on your Switch, cursor movement is far too slow and as such playing this docked could lead to a little frustration.
+Bertram Fiddle is a straightforward game to pick up and playthrough.
+All of the puzzles are extremely logical and have obvious solutions.
+This game, part one of two, took me just over one hour to complete.
+It costs £4.99 currently via the Switch eShop, good value for money?
+Maybe not but I did enjoy my short time with this game.
+The graphical style is lovely, with a nod to Cartoon Network visuals.
+The voice acting is great and this coupled with sometimes genuinely funny dialogue, distracts you from the basic nature of the game.
+It was designed to be played on a touchscreen and this is exactly how you should play it, the cursor movement is far too slow and as such playing this in docked mode could lead to slight frustration.

-Controls and length aside, I really quite enjoyed my time with the Adventures of Bertram Fiddle, a couple of things to note though, turn off the music, it’s far too intrusive over the dialogue and despite having been out for some time on other formats, no release date has been given for the second episode.
+Controls and length aside, I really quite enjoyed my time with The Adventures of Bertram Fiddle: Episode 1: A Dreadly Business.
+My suggestion would be to turn off the music for that optimum playing experience, it’s far too intrusive over the dialogue.
+Additionally, despite having been out for some time on other formats there is no release date for the second episode which is odd.

 TBG Score: 5/10